KEY LARGO

 by Jerry Wilkinson

 The history of the Card Sound road began in 1922 when Monroe County floated a $300,000 bond issue with an additional $2.5 million in 1926.
-Dade County cooperated and built a road from Florida City to a wooden Card Sound bridge.
-The project was disrupted in late 1926 by a hurricane and the bridge had to be raised higher off the water.
+Dade County cooperated and built a road from Florida City to the Monroe County wooden Card Sound bridge.
+The project was disrupted in late 1926 by a hurricane and the bridge had to be raised higher off the water as well as its earthen approaches.

 Everett Shaw Sr. and Jr. worked for the Jenner Construction Company building the road from Card Sound bridge to Islamorada.
 The building of a road from the mainland was important for Key Largo, as the Florida Land Boom was in progress and vehicle access to land for sale was becoming critical.